kangclzjc/grove/docs/proposals/375-scheduler-backend-framework/README.md

 The framework follows a plugin-based architecture where:
 - Grove manages the high-level workflow and `PodGang` lifecycle.
 - Scheduler backend(s) implement the interface to provide scheduler-specific behavior.
-- The operator configuration determines which backend is active at runtime
+- The operator configuration determines which scheduler backend is active at runtime.

 ### User Stories